Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Strive for excellence, not perfection, because we don't live in a perfect world."
+> "What you are afraid of is never as bad as what you imagine.
+The fear you let build up in your mind is worse than the situation that actually exists."
-> — **Joyce Meyer**
+> — **Spencer Johnson**

 ---